 What role does the identity of a museum, gallery, concert hall, festival, etc., play in this game?
 And what is essential to keep in mind when creating, developing, and refining such identities?

-In May, we organised a morning session on cultural identities, and one of the challenges that the participants mentioned was the fragmentation of the cultural scene.
+A while back, we organised a morning session on cultural identities, and one of the challenges that the participants mentioned was the fragmentation of the cultural scene.
 Today, most museums have a design shop, a fancy restaurant and some creative activities for the kids.
 However, as many other companies and institutions are offering many of the same elements, is there a risk of diluting the experience instead of strengthening it?
 Are we all of a sudden competing with, for instance, shopping malls like Fisketorvet during a school holiday?

 Your identity is the only true sustainable competitive advantage

 Since more and more organisations are competing for our free time, we need to look for sustainable competitive advantages.
 The purpose of identity work is to create the strongest foundation for developing a strategy that endures.
 An invented identity is not authentic, nor is it a sustainable competitive advantage, as it can easily be copied.
 Identity, in this context, is for us the answers to the following questions: Who are we?
 Why are we here?
 What makes us unique?

 But does this in itself ensure a competitive advantage?
 No, the insights you gain by answering these questions must be put rightfully into play to ensure your relevance in the market and achieve a competitive advantage.
 Furthermore, we always keep a business goal or commercial target in mind when working with identities, including when it comes to cultural institutions.
 Now, more than ever, these institutions are competing heavily in everything from shopping malls, cinemas, Netflix and other cultural offers.
 Identity work, together with the prime commercial target for the strategy period, forms a solid and sustainable foundation for the development of a strategic plan.
 Without that link between purpose and goal, the exercise creates no value in the long run.